rishiv3/Password-Hashing/README.md

-# Password Hashing methods for python and php
+# Password Hashing methods for python, php and nodejs

 ## Python
 Password hashing using SHA256 and Salt in Python